KevinCrossDCL/OryUI/README.md

 # OryUI
 OryUI (v0.14a) is a UI framework to be used with AGK2 (AppGameKit).
 It's written in Tier 1 and is a work in progress.

-With it you can create the following UI components:
+With it you can create the following UI widgets:

 * Buttons
 * Button Groups (Radio buttons)
 * Dialogs
 * Edit Avatar Screen
 * Floating Action Buttons
-* HTTPS Queueing System (not a UI component)
+* HTTPS Queueing System (not a UI widget)
 * Input Spinners
 * Lists (1 or 2 line lists with left and right text, and thumbnail/icon images if required)
 * Menus (Drop down / pop up type menus)